ibm-cloud-architecture/refarch-kc/docs/deployments/iks.md

 ## The postgresql service

-The container manager microservice persist the Reefer container inventory in postgresql, we are detailing the installation intructions in a [separate note](https://ibm-cloud-architecture.github.io/refarch-eda/deployments/postgresql/).
+The container manager microservice persists the Reefer container inventory in postgresql.
+To install the service follow the [product documentation here](https://cloud.ibm.com/catalog/services/databases-for-postgresql).

 > If you do not plan to use this container manager service you do not need to create a Postgresql service.